-At the right hand verge fit standard tiles and right hand tile-and-a-half tiles in alternate courses.
-At the left hand verge fit left hand verge tiles and left hand verge tile-and-a-half tiles in alternate courses.
+At the right hand verge fit standard tiles and right hand half tiles in alternate courses.
+At the left hand verge fit left hand verge tiles and left hand verge half tiles in alternate courses.

-Balmoral verge
+TLE verge

 Carry the underlay 40mm over the edge and turn down the wall.
-Terminate the tile battens 36mm beyond outer edge of wall or bargeboard.
+Terminate the tile battens 40mm beyond outer edge of wall or bargeboard.

 Position a tile on the eaves course at the left/right hand verge with the correct overhang over the eaves and verge.
-Locate the eaves closure onto this tile and then screw to the wall or bargeboard through suitable holes in the eaves closure.
+Locate the eaves closure unit under this tile and then screw to the wall or bargeboard through suitable holes in the eaves closure bracket.